go-jet/jet/README.md

 |           |   |-- mpaa_rating.go
 |           |   ...
 ```
-Types from `table`, `view` and `enum` are used to write type safe SQL in Go, and `model` types can be combined to store
+Types from `table`, `view` and `enum` are used to write type safe SQL in Go, and `model` types are combined to store
 results of the SQL queries.

-#### Lets write some SQL queries in Go
+#### Let's write some SQL queries in Go

-First we need to import jet and generated files from previous step:
+First we need to import postgres SQLBuilder and generated packages from the previous step:
 ```go
 import (
 	// dot import so go code would resemble as much as native SQL